Tesla Wall Connector Gen 3: Complete DIY Installation Guide

 Before You Start: Electrical Requirements

-The Tesla Wall Connector is a hardwired EVSE (Electric Vehicle Supply Equipment) that requires a dedicated circuit.
+The Tesla Wall Connector is a hardwired EVSE that requires a dedicated circuit.
 Here's what you need to verify before purchasing or installing:

 Panel Capacity Check

 Your electrical panel needs sufficient capacity to add a 60A circuit (for 48A charging) or at minimum a 50A circuit (for 40A charging).
-Open your panel and check:
+Check your panel for:

 Wire Sizing Chart